Battling addiction and ready for treatment?

-- Experiencing one or more of the above warning signs and refusing to cut back on your use of social media
+- Experiencing one or more of the above symptoms and refusing to cut back on your use of social media

-According to the American Psychiatric Association Diagnostic and Statistical Manual (DSM-5), someone experiencing two or fewer warning signs suffers from a mild addiction.
+According to the American Psychiatric Association Diagnostic and Statistical Manual (DSM-5), someone experiencing two or fewer side effects suffers from a mild addiction.
 In contrast, a person suffering from six or more signs has a severe addiction.

 Social Media Addiction Statistics

 A 2020 survey shows Americans spend as much as 17 hours a day looking at screens.
-Below are some additional statistics:
+Below are some additional social media addiction statistics: